now-is/chicommons-maps/README.md

 * Back end: `http://<server_ip>/api/v1`

 The front end and back end are served by a common NGINX web server.
 They can be accessed via the same port.

+#### Email Server

+Production mode is configured to send emails via SMTP.
+See [Environment Variables](#environment-variables) for details on configuration.

 #### Installation
 1. Install Docker